Creality K1 Max AI Fast 3D Printer with 300 x 300 x 300mm Print Size

 The K1 Max supports LAN printing for local control and remote monitoring through Creality Print or Creality Cloud.
 It includes 8GB internal storage for easy access to saved models and an integrated webcam for real-time monitoring and automatic time-lapse videos.

-Creality K1 Max interface showing print progress, print time, and model details for a 3D object.
+Creality K1 Max interface showing print progress and time for a 3D print task.
+Display includes device group, printer name, and print status.

 The Creality K1 Max works with Windows, macOS, Linux (via Creality Print) and iOS/Android (via Creality Cloud).
 These apps enable remote job sending, live monitoring with the built-in camera, printer setting adjustments, and access to print history.
 Users can also rename, delete, and organize G-code files and time-lapse videos directly through network control.